What if you could make money anywhere? What if you learned how to make money online?

 6. I got to make money from anywhere!
 (I’ve taught online in seven countries!)

-I don’t currently teach online anymore because I’m focusing my efforts on making money from anyway in other ways, however, I know that teaching online will be there should I want to get back in it.
+I don’t currently teach online anymore because I’m focusing my efforts on making money in other ways at this time (freelance writing, blogging, etc), however, I know that teaching online will be there should I want to get back in it.
 I can’t recommend it enough!

 How to Teach Online the SMART Way – My TOP TIPS!